Metcalfe Surname Meaning, History & Origin

-Metcalfe Surname Genealogy
+Metcalfe Surname Meaning

-Metcalfe Society published the account of their history as Metcalfe – History of the Clan.
+Metcalfe history, based around a family and a place, resembles that of a Scottish clan.
+The Metcalfe Society published the account of their history as Metcalfe – History of the Clan.
 Surname spellings today are Metcalf and Metcalfe.

 - The Metcalfe Society.
 UK-based Metcalfe association.

 - Metcalfe Family.